Holistic Treatments For Women's Health

 Urinary tract health

 Women are more likely than men are to undergo urinary tract issues.
-For example, urinary incontinence affects twice as many women as men because of how the female prostate gland is organised.
+For example, urinary incontinence affects twice as many women as men because of how the female prostate gland is organized.

 1. NIH: National Institute of Child Health and Human Development